LearningAnalyticsUK/soar-glance/INSTRUCTIONS.md

                            an optional integer to use as a seed when randomly (uniformly) selecting student records to include in a survey.
     ```

-    The first 3 options are compulsory, whilst the remaining 4 are optional depending on the surveys you wish to generate.
+    The first 3 options are compulsory, whilst the remaining 4 are optional depending on the
-    When run, the above command will create surveys in the Glance database and return links where they may be
+    surveys you wish to generate.
+When run, the above command will create surveys in the Glance
-    accessed and conducted by instructors.
+    database and return their ids (long strings of number and letters like:
+    `6d7ca6f2-7970-4f24-881b-4f84c0386c63`).
+These may be used to access surveys in a web browser,
+    as detailed in the next step.

     **Note**: Such a large number of options are included in the `glance-cli` tools in order to support configurability,
     however they also create edge cases where combinations of commands or options may fail to behave as they should.